lambdaclass/concrete/tests/oracle/README.md

 Phase A.2 — the trust boundary of the interpreter — lives in [`docs/INTERPRETER_TRUST.md`](../../docs/INTERPRETER_TRUST.md).
-It enumerates supported constructs, excluded constructs, the arbitrary-precision-integer arithmetic model, and the explicit-failure contract that lets the harness distinguish PENDING from FAIL.
+It enumerates supported constructs, excluded constructs, the fixed-width checked-arithmetic model, shared dependencies, and the explicit-failure contract that lets the harness distinguish PENDING from FAIL.
+Agreement is tested evidence, not proof or an automatic ruling that the interpreter is correct.

 ## Contract